kinoshitayoshihiro/composer/README.md

 ```bash
 pip install -r requirements.txt
 ```
-These requirements include packages such as `pydantic` and `music21`.
+These requirements include packages such as `pydantic`, `music21`, and `PyYAML`.
 Ensure they are installed so that all generators work correctly.

 Run the helper script to verify configuration: